Mason043p/Arch-config-files/README.md

-  If you wish to render the icons shown in my workspaces, you will need to install the font-awesome TTF If your on a arch based distribution the package is provided in the community repository here https://archlinux.org/packages/community/any/ttf-font-awesome/
+  If you wish to render the icons shown in my workspaces, you will need to install the font-awesome TTF If your on a arch based distribution the package is provided in the community repository here https://archlinux.org/packages/community/any/ttf-font-awesome/ Also be sure to install the Ubuntu ttf fonts from the community repo if you wish to render fonts for my workspaces https://archlinux.org/packages/community/any/ttf-ubuntu-font-family/